 Southern Cross University in conjunction with Rotary Club of Alstonville is proud to host the 12th year of the Northern Rivers Science and Engineering Challenge over six days of competition from June 20 to 27.

-“Students get to use their skills in problem-solving and teamwork and get a feel for considering STEM-based career choices,” said Associate Professor Amanda Reichelt-Brushett, acting Head of School of the School of Environment, Science and Engineering.
+“Students get to use their skills in problem-solving and teamwork and get a feel for considering STEM-based career choices,” said Associate Professor Amanda Reichelt-Brushett, Faculty of Science and Engineering.